iaGuoZhi/Virtualization/in_order/README.md

 ## Run project

-Both QEMU and Linux source code are inside this repo as a submodule.
+Both QEMU and Linux(host and guest) source code are inside this repo as a submodule.
 The host kernel code is the same with guest for simplicity.